hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 3665

-O mankind, indeed Allah’s promise is true, so do not let the life of this world deceive you, nor let the Deceiver [Satan] deceive you concerning Allah.
+O people, indeed Allah’s promise is true, so do not let the life of this world deceive you, nor let the Deceiver [Satan] deceive you concerning Allah.

 # 3666